Dougal Shakespeare | Postgraduate

 Biography

-I am a PhD student in the Computational Social Science Team lead by Camille Roth, at Centre Marc Bloch (Berlin), formally based at the EHESS in Paris.
+I am a researcher Computational Social Science Team lead by Camille Roth, at Centre Marc Bloch (Berlin).

 My research explores the varied means in which users interface with platforms that offer multiple means of exploring and exploiting content.
 In particular, I focus on the case of music streaming platforms, exploring low and high level behavioural differences that correspond to different dimensions of platform usage (e.g. personal playlists vs algorithmic recommendation).